Alvin Purple

 Alvin Purple is a 1973 Australian sex comedy film starring Graeme Blundell in the title role; the screenplay was written by Alan Hopgood and directed by Tim Burstall, through his production company Hexagon Productions and Village Roadshow.

 The film received largely negative reviews from local film critics.
 Despite this, it was a major hit with Australian audiences.
 Alvin Purple became the most commercially successful Australian film released to that time, breaking the box-office record previously set by Michael Powell's pioneering Anglo-Australian comedy feature They're a Weird Mob (1966), grossing $A4.7 million locally ($49 million in 2022).

-Story synopsis
+Premise

 Alvin Purple is a sex-farce which follows the misadventures of a naïve young Melbourne man Alvin Purple, whom women find irresistible.
 Working as a door-to-door waterbed salesman, Alvin (unsuccessfully) tries to resist legions of women who want him.

 Alvin is so worn-out he seeks medical help to solve his problems and consults Liz Sort, a female psychiatrist, who recommends him to Dr. McBurney.
 However the doctor is a devious charlatan who turns out to be even more sex-obsessed than Alvin, and Alvin ends up in court accused of running a brothel for making blue movies.
 Alvin ultimately falls in love with Tina, the one girl who does not throw herself at him.
 She becomes a nun, and Alvin ends up a gardener in the convent's gardens.